carakaki808/carakaki808.github.io/essays/FinalProjectIdea.md

 “Special sauce” would include special tasks only related to the user.
 For example, grabbing a cup of coffee would only be accessible from the user’s profile.

 # Mockup page ideas
-Landing Page
+* Landing Page
-User Home Page (displays recommend time to leave) Admin Home Page
+* User Home Page (displays recommend time to leave)
+* Admin Home Page
-User Profile Page (displays inputted schedule for specific user) Input Schedule Page (adds schedule to profile, asks for morning tasks and how long they take)
+* User Profile Page (displays inputted schedule for specific user)
+* Input Schedule Page (adds schedule to profile, asks for morning tasks and how long they take)

 # Use case ideas
 * New user goes to landing page, logs in, and sets up profile
-* User goes to the landing page, logs in, and input details (i.e. class schedule, distance from campus, how long it takes to get ready, etc.)
 * Utilizes daily traffic information to determine likely schedule for the next day
 * Personalized time management per user
 * Asks the user for tasks and times